GLOBAL MARKETS-Stocks in tailspin, dollar soars as hard landing fears mount

 World stocks suffer worst start to a year in recent recordhttps://tmsnrt.rs/3MZROf8

-(Additional reporting by Tom Westbrook in Singapore; Editing by Kim Coghill and Chizu Nomiyama)
+(Additional reporting by Tom Westbrook in Singapore; Editing by Chizu Nomiyama, Kirsten Donovan)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))